androportal/anuduino/doc/getting_started.rst

 * Can I use it in other OS ?

- It can be used on linux, Aakash tablet running on ubunt12.10 arm version,and various others.
-This tutorial is dispositioned more towards linux users.
+ It can be used on GNU/Linux, Aakash tablet running on Ubuntu-12.10 ARM version,and various others.
+This tutorial is dispositioned more towards GNU/Linux users.

 * What all can it  do ?

- It can be integrated with number of sensors (IR,proxomity,temperature) ,bluetooth module,as a multimeter etc.
+ It can be integrated with number of sensors (IR, proxomity, temperature) , bluetooth module,as a multimeter etc.

 * How serial communication occurs ?

- The anuduino does not have a hardware serial port nor a hardware serial to USB converter.`V-USB <http://www.obdev.at/products/vusb/index.html>`_ is a software-only implementation of a low-speed USB device for Atmel’s AVR® microcontrollers, making it possible to build USB hardware with almost any AVR® microcontroller, not requiring any additional chip for serial conversion.
+The anuduino does not have a hardware serial port nor a hardware serial to USB converter. `V-USB <http://www.obdev.at/products/vusb/index.html>`_ is a software-only implementation of a low-speed USB device for Atmel’s AVR microcontrollers, making it possible to build USB hardware with almost any AVR microcontroller, not requiring any additional chip for serial conversion.
 Bluebie wrote the micronucelus bootloader which uses the V-USB project and renders anuduino to be used as usb development board without need of any additional chip.

 * What is hex file ?